onflow/flow/docs/accounts-and-keys.md

 - **Each key in an account has a dedicated sequence number** associated with it.
 Unlike Ethereum, there is no sequence number for the entire account.
 - When creating a transaction, only the **proposer must specify a sequence number**.
 Payers and authorizers are not required to.

-The transaction proposer is only required to specify a sequence number a single account key, even it if signs with multiple keys.
+The transaction proposer is only required to specify a sequence number for a single account key, even it if signs with multiple keys.
 This key is referred to as the _proposal key_.

 Each time an account key is used as a proposal key, its sequence number is incremented by 1.
 The sequence number is updated after execution, even if the transaction fails (reverts) during execution.